 The forced displacement of Sámi people in the early 20th century is an unknown subject for many.
 Richard Ek has been granted research funding to use digital technology to localise the walking trails and develop them into tourist destinations.

 The project is called Sámi Trail of Tears Walking Trail, and aims to examine and prepare walking trail through Northern Sweden’s interior, that will follow the geographical route the displaced Sámi were forced to take in the early 20th century.

-– The idea for the project comes from two Sami entrepreneurs in Kiruna.
+– The idea for the project comes from two lifestyle and tourism entrepreneurs stationed in Kiruna.
 The idea has existed for some time, and was brought forward when Elina Anna Labbas book “Herrarna satte oss hit” (The Gentlemen Put Us Here) was awarded the August Prize.
 The book is a historical account of the memories of those few who are still alive.
 This research project is part of a larger effort to highlight Sámi culture and politics.

 Tourism is popular right now, especially pilgrim tourism.
 Not least in the post-covid era.
 Richard Ek believes that many wants to try so-called contemplative tourism.

 – The project has several objectives and benefits.
 The idea is that the walking trail will be maintained by Sámi tourism entrepreneurs and become an opportunity for the Sámi people to tell their story and highlight their culture.

 The Swedish government has appointed a truth commission to investigate the oppression of the Sámi people, and the Church of Sweden has issued an official apology.

 – The project Sámi Trail of Tears Walking Trail is in tune with what is going on in the society at large, says Richard Ek.